isomerpages/ogp-parkingsg/index.md

 description: Pay for parking using your mobile devices at all coupon parking car parks.
 image: /images/parking-logo-with-name-2.png
 permalink: /
 notification: We are updating our Terrms of Use and Privacy Policy on  30 September 2023.
+Please note that by using ParkingSG, you are automatically agreeing to these changes, which can be found at the links below
 sections:
   - hero:
       title: Parking.sg